 If you need further business license assistance, you are welcome to contact our staff at the Finance Department located on the first floor of City Hall at 735 Anacapa Street, Santa Barbara, CA 93101.
+Business Office staff are available by phone during regular business hours at (805) 564-5346.

 Change of ownership will require a new Business License Tax Certificate.
 Proof of ownership, escrow papers etc will need to accompany the new application.
 Open date is the date the ownership took affect.